Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Stay Informed About Your Spouse’s Relationships

 You will no longer be required to pay spousal maintenance if your ex-spouse has remarried.
-If your spouse has begun cohabitating with a new partner, you may be able to stop paying as well.
+If your former spouse is cohabiting with a new partner, maintenance may end only if the divorce agreement or court order specifically includes that condition.
+Cohabitation alone does not automatically terminate maintenance under New York law.
 You should get the advice of your New York divorce attorney to determine whether you are required to continue paying spousal maintenance after your ex-spouse has begun living together with a new partner.

 File a Fault Divorce